 We are affected by the fiscal and monetary policies of the U.S. government and its agencies, including the policies of the Federal Reserve, which regulates the supply of money and credit in the United States.
 The Federal Reserve's policies affect interest rates, which have a significant impact on the demand for CRE loans.
 Changes in fiscal and monetary policies are beyond our control, are difficult to predict and could materially adversely affect us.
 Our primary interest rate exposures will relate to the yield on our investments and the financing cost of our debt.
 Changes in interest rates will affect our net interest margin, which is the difference between the interest income we earn on our interest-earning investments and the interest expense we incur in financing these investments.
 In addition, the fair value of ACRE Capital's MSRs are subject to changes in interest rates.
 For example, a 100 basis point increase or decrease in the weighted average discount rate would decrease or increase, respectively, the fair value of ACRE Capital's MSRs outstanding as of December 31, 2014 by approximately \$1.8 million.
-Interest rate fluctuations resulting in our interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of assets.
+Interest rate fluctuations resulting in our interest expense exceeding interest income would result in operating losses for us.
+Changes in the level of interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of assets.
 Changes in interest rates may also affect borrower default rates.

 To the extent that our financing costs will be determined by reference to floating rates, such as LIBOR or a Treasury index, plus a margin, the amount of such costs will depend on a variety of factors, including, without limitation, (a) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (b) the level and movement of interest rates, and (c) general market conditions and liquidity.
 In a period of rising interest rates, our interest expense on floating rate debt would increase, while any additional interest income we earn on our floating rate investments may be subject to caps and may not compensate for such increase in interest expense.
 At the same time, the interest income we earn on our fixed rate investments would not change, the duration and weighted average life of our fixed rate investments would increase and the market value of our fixed rate investments would decrease.
-Similarly, in a period of declining interest rates, our interest income on floating rate debt may be subject to floors and not compensate for such decrease in the interest we are charged on our floating rate debt may be subject to floors and not compensate for such decrease in interest we are charged on our floating rate debt may be subject to floors and not compensate for such decrease in interest income.
+Similarly, in a period of declining interest rates, our interest income on floating rate investments would decrease in the interest we are charged on our floating rate debt may be subject to floors and not compensate for such decrease in interest income.
 Additionally, the interest we are charged on our fixed rate debt would not change.
 Any such scenario could materially and adversely affect us.